Difference Between Redis and RDBMS

 Redis is short for Remote DIctionary Server.
 It is open-source software.
 A NoSQL database, it uses the key-value storage principle.

-This is why Redis is often used as a cache directory to retrieve data as quickly as possible for web applications.
+This is why Redis is used as a cache directory to retrieve data as quickly as possible for web applications.
 Because Redis stores data in the primary memory, its users can access the data at unprecedented speeds.

 The reliability and performance of Redis have earned it the trust of millions of users.